NAP consistency & local citations

 Apple Business Connect

-CriticalPowers Apple Maps and Siri responses. iOS users using Maps directly bypass Google.
-Apple's data feeds are increasingly important for the iOS share of local search.
+CriticalPowers Apple Maps and Siri responses. iOS share of US mobile is significant; iOS users using Maps directly bypass Google entirely.

 - 4